BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Results

 We also do the same for the GC region, for which temperature-to-polarization leakage and bandpass effects are particularly important, and the synchrotron signal may also be biased by Faraday rotation.
 When fitting this region freely, we find an effective spectral index of $\beta_{\mathrm{s}}^{\mathrm{GC}}\approx-4$, which is also clearly unphysical.
 Rather than letting these unmodelled systematic effects feed into the other components, we marginalize over the physically motivated prior.

 This leaves us with two main regions usable for scientific interpretation, and these may be seen as blue regions in the standard deviation map in Fig.~\ref{fig:synch_beta_pol}.
-Specifically, we find ${\beta_{\mathrm{s}}^{\mathrm{GP}}=-3.14\pm0.05}$ and ${\beta_{\mathrm{s}}^{\mathrm{NGS}}=-3.19\pm0.05}$, respectively \citep{bp19}.
-On the one hand, we note that these values are broadly consistent with previous temperature-only constraints, such as those reported by \citet{planck2014-a12}, who found $\beta_{\mathrm{s}}=-3.1$.
-On the other hand, our results show no compelling evidence for a significant spectral steepening from low to high Galactic latitudes, as for instance reported by \citep{kogut:2012} and \citet{fuskeland2014,fuskeland:2019}.
-Rather, our results are qualitatively more similar to those derived using \WMAP\ polarization data alone by \citet{dunkley2009}, who found a difference of only $\Delta\beta_{\mathrm{s}}=0.08$ between low and high Galactic latitudes.
+Specifically, we find ${\beta_{\mathrm{s}}^{\mathrm{GP}}=-3.03\pm0.07}$ and ${\beta_{\mathrm{s}}^{\mathrm{NGS}}=-3.17\pm0.06}$, respectively \citep{bp14}.
+We note that these values are broadly consistent with previous temperature-only constraints, such as those reported by \citet{planck2014-a12}, who found $\beta_{\mathrm{s}}=-3.1$.
+They are also consistent with the observation that the spectral index is flatter towards the Galactic plane than in the North Galactic Spur \citep[e.g.,][]{kogut:2012,fuskeland2014,fuskeland:2019}, although the statistical significance of this observation is marginal.
 In this respect, it is worth noting that the low Galactic latitudes are particularly sensitive to both systematic and astrophysical modelling errors, both in temperature and polarization.
-For a full discussion of these results, we refer the interested reader to \citet{bp19}.
+For a full discussion of these results, we refer the interested reader to \citet{bp14}.